 Managers are under pressure during any interview.
-But their task is even more difficult when the conversation takes place on video—whether it’s through Skype, Google Hangouts, FaceTime, or some other tool.
+But their task can be even more difficult during video interviews — whether they are through Skype, Zoom, Google Hangouts, FaceTime, or another tool.

 When setting up video sessions, you have to be ready to direct the conversation, and you must consider things like where you’re sitting, your body language, and using a technology that is often simple to use, but can get cranky or crash just like any other.

 Despite a few drawbacks, however, video offers employers real advantages.
 Among them, it can speed time to hire and allow companies to cast a wider net by connecting with candidates in distant locations.
 Even for local professionals, video offers the chance to have a conversation that feels more personal than a telephone interview, without having to invest a lot of time to coordinate an on-site visit.

 Conducting a successful video interview requires more than interviewing skills.
 Being prepared to handle the technical and “staging” issues make all the difference to the quality of the conversation you have, as well as to the candidate’s perception of your company.
 When a video conversation runs smoothly, your organization looks technically adept and forward-thinking.